Cost of Living

 There is a wide range of property available in Moray, whether it be for rental or purchase.

 The average cost of privately renting a two bedroomed property in Moray in 2017/18 was £583, compared to the Scottish average of £652.
-The average house price in Moray is £151,219 - significantly lower than the Scottish average.
+The average house price in Moray is £156,539 - with a range of traditional and new build properties available.